-I’m a science journalist by day, a photographer most of the time I’m away from my, and a musician by night…well I earn my living writing about science, take lots of photos, and sing and play in a band (C5) and a choir (bigMouth).
+I’m a science journalist by day, a photographer, dog walker and beer drinker most of the time I’m away from my desk, and a musician by night…

-Here’s a very short list of a few of musicians, bands, and artists I admire: Athlete, B52s, Badly Drawn Boy, The Beatles, Blondie, Blue Aeroplanes, Blur, David Bowie, Kate Bush, Glen Campbell, Phil Collins, Crowded House, The Cure, Paco de Lucia, John Denver, Al Di Meola, Thomas Dolby, Doves, Editors, Elbow, Fred’s House, Robert Fripp, Peter Gabriel, Genesis, Steve Hillage, King Crimson, The Kinks, Led Zeppelin, Manic Street Preachers, Van Morrison, Placebo, Porcupine Tree, Radiohead, Gerry Rafferty, R.E.M, Nile Rodgers, Rush, Seals & Crofts, The Smiths, Squeeze, Steely Dan, Andy Summers, Talking Heads, James Taylor, U2, Yes, Neil Young, there are many others.
+Here’s a very short list of a few of musicians, bands, and artists I admire: Athlete, B52s, Badly Drawn Boy, The Beatles, Blondie, Blue Aeroplanes, Blur, David Bowie, Kate Bush, Camel, Glen Campbell, Phil Collins, Crowded House, The Cure, Paco de Lucia, John Denver, Al Di Meola, Thomas Dolby, Doves, Editors, Elbow, Fred’s House, Robert Fripp, Peter Gabriel, Genesis, Steve Hackett, Steve Hillage, Carole King, King Crimson, The Kinks, Led Zeppelin, Manic Street Preachers, Joni Mitchell, Van Morrison, Pavlov’s Dog, Placebo, Porcupine Tree, Radiohead, Gerry Rafferty, R.E.M, Nile Rodgers, Rush, Seals & Crofts, The Smiths, Squeeze, Steely Dan, Andy Summers, Talking Heads, James Taylor, U2, Yes, Neil Young, there are many others.